Love & the Outcome: Singles

+Other publications

+In 2020, King released a book entitled “You Got This”.

 Awards and nominations

 They won the 2013 GMA Canada Covenant Award for New Artist of the Year.
+Over the next 10 years they won six more GMA CC Awards.

-They also received a Dove Award nomination for 'New Artist of the Year' in 2014.
+The duo received a Dove Award nomination for 'New Artist of the Year' in 2014.
+The God I Know received nominations for the Juno Award and K-LOVE Fan Award.